shakes76/PatternAnalysis-2023/recognition/adni_vit_45285545/README.md

 ## Model Training and Results

-This solution uses the `vit_b_16` model provided by PyTorch, with the `IMAGENET1K_V1` pre-trained weights.
+This solution uses the [`vit_b_16`](https://pytorch.org/vision/main/models/generated/torchvision.models.vit_b_16.html) model provided by PyTorch.
+It leverages transfer learning using the [`IMAGENET1K_V1`](https://pytorch.org/vision/main/models/generated/torchvision.models.vit_b_16.html) pre-trained weights, also from PyTorch.
 The classification head is replaced with a fully-connected layer with 2 outputs rather than 10.

 The model is trained for 16 epochs or until validation loss does not improve for three consecutive epochs, at which point early stopping triggers and the model is reverted to the state following the epoch with the lowest validation loss.